nashihab/nashihab/README.md

 # 💫 About Me:
-I'm Currently doing my BSc in Electrical and Electronic Engineering
+I'm currently doing my BSc in electrical and electronic engineering.
+I love coding as a hobby and developing new projects.
+Ariggatto

 ## 🌐 Socials: